skoussou/tekton-gitops-workshop/README.md

     ```BASH
     $ tkn pac create repository
       ?
-Enter the Git repository url :  https://github.com/skoussou/quarkus-observability-app.git
+Enter the Git repository url (default: https://github.com/skoussou/tekton-gitops-workshop):  https://github.com/skoussou/application-source
       ?
-Please enter the namespace where the pipeline should run (default: openshift-pipelines): test-pipeline-as-code
+Please enter the namespace where the pipeline should run (default: openshift-pipelines): sk-workshop-components
-      !
-Namespace test-pipeline-as-code is not found
-      ?
-Would you like me to create the namespace test-pipeline-as-code?
-Yes
-      ✓ Repository skoussou-quarkus-observability-app.git has been created in test-pipeline-as-code namespace
+      ✓ Repository skoussou-application-source has been created in sk-workshop-components namespace
       ℹ Directory .tekton has been created.
       ✓ A basic template has been created in .tekton/pipelinerun.yaml, feel free to customize it.
       ℹ You can test your pipeline by pushing generated template to your git repository